luchetto/kalinax-forecast/README.md

 The forecast is developed using the shiny library.
 In order to use and interact with the data follow the step below

+- download and unzip kalinax-forecast project

-- open R console from the parent directory of App-1
+- open R console from the parent directory of "kalinax-forecast" folder
 	```
 	> library(shiny)
-	> runApp("App-1")
+	> runApp("kalinax-forecast")
 	```
 - A page with the running app should open on your browser